aptos-foundation/AIPs/aips/higher-order-functions.md

 ### Effected Data Types in Aptos

-Those data types in the Aptos frameworks should get the higher-order functions:
+Those data types in the Aptos frameworks should get the higher-order functions (TO BE COMPLETED):

 - Move stdlib
     - vector